Naoghuman/lib-action/README.md

  * <ul>
  * <li>Access to the <code>TransferData</code> can be happen during  {@link javafx.event.ActionEvent#getSource() }.</li>
  * <li>If <code>TransferData == null</code> then also <code>ActionEvent#getSource() == null</code>.</li>
- * <li>If no id in this TransferData is registerd, then no action event will be triggerd.</li>
+ * <li>If no actionId in this TransferData is registerd, then no action event will be triggerd.</li>
- * <li>If no action method with this id is registerd, then no action event will be triggerd.</li>
+ * <li>If no action method with this actionId is registerd, then no action event will be triggerd.</li>
  * </ul>
  *
  * @param transferData The transferData which should be received in the registerd action method.